← Back to Blog

 • High-strength steel penetration — modern vehicles use AHSS (590–1500 MPa) and UHSS

-• Tight dimensional tolerances — ±0.02mm on critical dimensions
+• Tight dimensional tolerances — ±0.02mm on critical dimensions is common

 Automotive Self-Drilling Screw Applications